 Today I am almost a month into this and I feel like I’m singing from the rooftops at all my friends encouraging them to do this too!
 It means I have a great mix of my teaching job, my writing, and downtime.
 We see so many people telling everyone to quit their job and work from home but it might not be for you.
 I feel going part-time and working from home part-time gives you the best of both worlds.
 A safety net and a place to do what you love without much pressure.

 So if you’re thinking about making your blog a bit more of your job, here’s some of my top tips

 1.Work out what you need to live off.
 If you cut down your hours at work (whether it’s to blog or just for a bit of self-care) things like pension, tax, student loans etc will adjust accordingly- so you might find less hours isn’t as drastic as you think.
 This can give you a buffer and make the unpredictableness of blogging less scary.

 2.Figure out your expenses.
-If you are blogging part-time, the first thing I’d suggest is a chat to a good accountant.
-You’ll need to pay tax but there also a ton of things you can claim tax relief on, meaning a good chunk of your bill (depending on big your earnings obviously) could be written off as expenses: these include things like hosting fees, travel to events, electricity and mains gas (the goverment have a good guide to this here (I reckon most of us would come under at least 25-50 hours a month category; whether we only blog a few times a week) equipment like cameras and things you buy specifically for posts (like a
+If you are blogging part-time, the first thing I’d suggest you do is a chat to a good accountant.
+You’ll need to pay tax but there also a ton of things you can claim tax relief on, meaning a chunk of your bill (depending on big your earnings obviously) may be written off as expenses: these include things like hosting fees, travel to events, electricity and mains gas (the goverment have a good guide to this here (I reckon most of us would come under at least 25-50 hours a month category; whether we only blog a few times a week) equipment like cameras and things you buy specifically for posts (like a

 Primark Haul )